 However, intelligent technology can transform your business from a product-centric business to a data-driven one where real-time customer insights power everything you do.
 This will allow your agency to provide more personalized service with custom product recommendations for each client or prospect.

 Most insurance businesses prepare standard sales pitches that guess what a prospect or client might need.
 With a data-driven approach, you can source data from:

 Then, you can use the information you glean to determine what the client needs next.
 For example, if a client lives in a neighborhood with increasing crime rates, the agent can focus on additional theft protection by pointing out the client’s specific risks.

 Instead of being a salesperson, the agent becomes a trusted advisor and consultant helping to protect the client’s property, making the customer’s unique needs central to the sales process.

 Lost renewals are a common pain point for insurance businesses.
 To combat them, a data-driven management system with automated features is crucial.

-Automated lifecycle policy management cuts down on manual data entry, which reduces keystroke errors and other mistakes.
-It also reduces the amount of paperwork your agents have to do while streamlining redundant processes.
+Automated lifecycle policy management reduces manual data entry, reducing keystroke errors and other mistakes.
+It also reduces the paperwork your agents must complete while streamlining redundant processes.

 Between forgotten customers and customers who leave because they feel their business isn’t appreciated, it’s easy to understand why renewal rates are so dismal in the insurance industry.

-Clients can use a self-service portal to accept the renewal, and the policy will automatically populate with new dates, premiums and other relevant information.
+Clients can use a self-service portal to accept the renewal, and the policy will automatically populate with new dates, the premium and other relevant information.